Top Dos & Don’ts of Maintaining Healthy Veins

 Let’s start with what you should not be doing.

-1. Do not sit or stand for long periods of time
+DON’T sit or stand for long periods of time.

 Here are the problems you’ll face from a sedentary lifestyle:

 - Sitting burns fewer calories.
 Low-energy activities such as sitting or lying down do not require much energy, and as a result, keep your daily calorie burn to a minimum.